ipfs-cluster/ipfs-cluster/CAPTAIN.LOG.md

 # IPFS Cluster - Captain's log

+## 20170310 | @hsanjuan

+This week has been mostly spent on making IPFS Cluster easy to install, writing end-to-end tests as part of the Test Lab Sprint and bugfixing:

+* There is now an ipfs-cluster docker container, which should be part of the ipfs docker hub very soon
+* IPFS Cluster builds are about to appear in dist.ipfs.io
+* I shall be publishing some Ansible roles to deploy ipfs+ipfs-cluster
+* There are now some tests using [kubernetes-ipfs](https://github.com/ipfs/kubernetes-ipfs)with new docker container.
+These tests are the first automated tests that are truly end-to-end, using a real IPFS-daemon under the hood.
+* I have added replication-factor-per-pin support.
+Which means that for every pinned item, it can be specified what it's replication factor should be, and this factor can be updated.
+This allows to override the global configuration option for replication factor.
+* Bugfixes: one affecting re-pinning+replication and some others in ipfs-cluster-ctl output.

+Next week will probably focus on the [Delightful documentation sprint](https://github.com/ipfs/pm/issues/357).
+I'll try to throw in some more tests for `ipfs-cluster-ctl` and will send the call for early testers that I was talking about in the last update, now that we have new multiple install options.

 ## 20170302 | @hsanjuan

 IPFS cluster now has basic peer monitoring and re-pinning support when a cluster peer goes down.